droglenc/NCMTH107/resources/Syllabus-Current.md

 The second part, also worth 5 points, is an assessment of the quality of the work.
 In this part, only some (approximately half) of the questions will be assessed.
 Answer keys will be [posted online](homework-keys) so that you may check your work.

-Your lowest two homework grades will be excluded when computing your overall grade.
+Your lowest two homework grades will be excluded when computing your overall grade (*if you meet with me in my office before the end of the second week of class*).

 ### Exams